 Promoting Unity in Remote Working Teams

 Over 4.7 million people work remotely at least half of the time in the US, with costs, time savings, and greater work-life balance being the three main factors why this option is chosen.
 The year 2020 was a significant watershed moment in history for telecommuting.
 Many teams found that digitization and technology were successfully able to bridge the gap between office and remote work, with companies across the globe managing to meet their goals successfully.
-If you are managing such a team but you don’t want to miss out on the feeling of closeness that office work once provided, make it a point to incorporate the following strategies.
+If you are managing such a team but you don’t want to miss out on the feeling of closeness that office work once provides, make it a point to incorporate the following strategies.

 Holding Team Building Events